share/sharedb/README.md

 # ShareDB

-ShareDB is a database wrapper which exposes the API that realtime databases should have.
-All database access from ShareJS (and hence racer and derby apps) goes through a sharedb client.
+ShareDB is a realtime database backend based on Operational Transformation (OT) of JSON documents.
+It is the default realtime backend for the DerbyJS web application framework.

 ShareDB lets submit operations (edit documents) and subscribe to documents.
 Subscribing gives you a stream of all operations applied to the given